-5.4 Game Procedure
+4.1 Game Procedure

-- 5.4.1 A referee is an official who receives and uploads teams' programs as well as runs the games. - 5.4.2 At the end of each programming period - a) The chief judge will announce the time for program submission in the competition hall. - b) Each team must submit their first AI strategy which is created during the programming period (we'll call it AI\1) to the chief judge. - 5.4.3 5 minutes before each game - a) Team captains must report to the referee at the respective game stations. - b) Teams are allowed to change the AI before each game (ONLY ONCE) and submit the revised version to the referee.
-The referee will continue to use AI\1 if there is no revised AI submitted. - 5.4.4 3 minutes after the scheduled game time a) If a team has not arrived at the game station 3 minutes after the scheduled game time, the team will forfeit the game.
+- 4.1.1 The layout (the maps) of both WORLD\1 and WORLD\2 will be released to teams prior to the tournament. - 4.1.2 A referee is an official who receives and uploads teams' programs as well as runs the games. - 4.1.3 At the end of each programming period - a) The chief judge will announce the time for program submission in the competition hall. - b) Each team must submit their first AI strategy which is created during the programming period (we'll call it AI\1) to the chief judge. - 4.1.4 5 minutes before each game - a) Team captains must report to the referee at the respective game stations. - b) Teams are allowed to change the AI before each game (ONLY ONCE) and submit the revised version to the referee.
+The referee will continue to use AI\1 if there is no revised AI submitted. - 4.1.5 3 minutes after the scheduled game time - a) If a team has not arrived at the game station 3 minutes after the scheduled game time, the team will forfeit the game.
 The opponent will gain 500 points and be declared as the winner.
-Kindly note that the scheduled game time might be delayed.

-5.4.5 Pre-match Meeting

-a) Each team will be assigned a team color (BLUE or RED).
+Kindly note that the scheduled game time might be delayed. - 4.1.6 Pre-match Meeting - a) Each team will be assigned a team colour (BLUE or RED).
 At the start of the game, the referee will toss a coin.
-The result determines the teams' color.

-5.4.6 Start of Play

-- a) Real game (Secondary Category Only) - Teams should program and download the code to the real robot before the real game.
-It is team's responsibility to ensure that the correct program is downloaded to the correct robot. - b) Virtual game - The referee will upload the programs to the CoSpace server, place the team's robot in the starting point in the virtual world and start the virtual game. - It is the team captain's responsibility to ensure the correct program is uploaded. - Team captains must be present during the full length of the game.
+The result determines the teams' colour. - 4.1.7 Start of Play - The referee will upload the programs to the CoSpace server, place the team's robot in the starting point in the virtual world and start the virtual game. - It is the team captain's responsibility to ensure the correct program is uploaded. - Team captains must be present during the full length of the game.

-5.5 Scoring
+4.2 Scoring

-5.5.1 A team will be given 100 points at the beginning of each game.
+- 4.2.1 A team will be given 100 points at the beginning of each game. - 4.2.2 Collecting objects

-5.5.2 Collecting objects